mariodosreis/tai/README.md

 13     TGG      29     CGG      45     AGG      61     GGG
 ~~~

-Notice that STOP codons have been excluded. codonM, also ignores the first codon
+Notice that STOP codons have been excluded.
+Also, codonM ignores the first codon
 in every sequence, this is because it is always a Methionine codon (even if its
 not coded by the canonical ATG).
 The codons above follow the TCAG ordering.
 The
 standard genetic code ordered this way is